What is informal kinship care?

 Child Hugging Adult

 Informal kinship carers may be able to apply for child benefit, and may be eligible to claim other benefits depending on their overall circumstances.
-It may be useful to contact Citizens Advice for advice.
+It may be useful to contact Citizen's Advice

 If an informal kinship carer feels they need financial support to meet the needs of the child, they can request a ‘Child in need’ assessment from the local authority.
 This assessment will consider whether there is a need to provide additional services for the child, but any financial support is at the local authority's discretion.